 - Use customer questions: List what people ask you, then create content that answers them

 Feeling overwhelmed?
-Voice search optimization is just one piece of a bigger SEO puzzle.
+Voice search optimisation is just one part of a bigger SEO puzzle.
 Sometimes the smartest move is getting professionals involved from the start.

 The Bottom Line